Thermoflux/Processing/README.md

   - Its track
   - Its heading orientation

 I added some things like sliders that I thought were useful.
-Feel free to change according top your needs.
+Feel free to change according to your needs.